tamizhvendan/tamizhvendan.github.com/source/_posts/2015-06-11-building-rest-api-in-fsharp-using-suave.markdown

 ## HTTP GET & HTTP PUT by id

-I hope by this time you know how to wire things up in Suave to create an api.
+I hope by this time you know how to wire things up in Suave to create an API.
 Let's add features for getting and updating resource by id.

 ```fsharp
 type RestResource<'a> = {